haidershah/seattle-airbnb/README.md

 # Run data analysis on Airbnb's open data on Seattle listings

 ## Installation
 You need Anaconda's distribution of Python to run this.
 The version of Python I've used is 3.
+In order to run the analysis you'll need to download the data first from: https://www.kaggle.com/airbnb/seattle.
+Make sure to save all the files in a folder called 'seattle', which should be a sibling to the the Notebook.

 ## Project Motivation
 I ran data analysis on Airbnb's open data on Seattle listings by answering 3 questions: